psolyca/micropython-pcf8574/Readme.md

-# micropython-librairies
+# micropython-pcf8574
 Micropython library for PCF8574/A.

 ## Usage
-To use this script in your firmware, it should be placed into micropython filesystem using (ampy)[https://github.com/pycampers/ampy] or (rshell)[https://github.com/dhylands/rshell] and imported, e.g:
+To use this script in your firmware, it should be placed into micropython filesystem using [ampy](https://github.com/pycampers/ampy) or [rshell](https://github.com/dhylands/rshell) and imported, e.g:

 `from pcf8574 import PCF8574`.

-To minimize memory usage, (the official documentation)[http://docs.micropython.org/en/latest/reference/constrained.html] has been followed.
+To minimize memory usage, [the official documentation](http://docs.micropython.org/en/latest/reference/constrained.html) has been followed.
 In order to minimize file size on the system, scripts on the main branch of this repository do not contain docstrings.
 Thus, a special branch has been made with documented scripts.

 ## Precompilation